 Current Teaching and Research Interests

-Dr Henderson teaches undergraduate and graduate courses in quantitative methods, research methods and research design, and British/Scottish politics.
+Professor Henderson teaches undergraduate and graduate courses in quantitative methods, research methods and research design, British/Scottish and comparative politics.

-Dr Henderson is Head of Politics & International Relations and a member of the Elections, Public Opinion and Parties research group, the Territorial Politics research group, and the SPS-wide Quantitative Methods research group.
-She also serves on the Advisory Editorial Board of Regional and Federal Studies and is a Board Member of the Laurier Institute for the Study of Public Opinion and Policy.
+Professor Henderson is a member of the Elections, Public Opinion and Parties research group, the Territorial Politics research group, the SPS-wide Quantitative Methods research group and Q-Step group.
+She serves on the Advisory Editorial Board of Regional and Federal Studies, as a consultant editor for the British Journal of Politics & International Relations, is an advisory board member for the Welsh Election Study and the Qualitative Election Study of Britain and as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy.

 Edinburgh Research Explorer profile can be accessed here: